PhilLockett/TrackSort/README.md

             -c --csv                Generate output as comma separated values.

 ### Track list file (mandatory)
-The text file containing the track list is specified using '-i' or '--input'.
+The text file containing the track list is specified using `-i` or `--input`.
 Each line of the text file has the track length followed by the track title.
 The track length can be specified using the hh:mm:ss format, but can also use mm:ss format or simply as seconds.

 ### Side length (mandatory)
-To specify the maximum length of a side use '-d' or '--duration' and specify the number of seconds.
+To specify the maximum length of a side use `-d` or `--duration` and specify the number of seconds.
 The duration can also be specified using the hh:mm:ss format, or the mm:ss format.

 ### Maximum processing timeout
 By default the software takes a maximum of 60 seconds to order the tracks.
-To change this timeout limit use '-t' or '--timeout' and specify the number of seconds.
+To change this timeout limit use `-t` or `--timeout` and specify the number of seconds.
 The timeout can also be specified using the hh:mm:ss format, or the mm:ss format.

 ### Even number of sides
-If an even number of sides is required use '-e' or '--even'.
+If an even number of sides is required use `-e` or `--even`.

 ### Re-ordering tracks
-If maintaining the original track order is not necessary use '-s' or '--shuffle'.
+If maintaining the original track order is not necessary use `-s` or `--shuffle`.
 This allows the software to shuffle the order of the tracks to achieve the best balance of time possible.
-This uses a very different algorithm and takes considerably longer, so setting '--timeout' may be necessary to get the best results.
+This uses a very different algorithm and takes considerably longer, so setting `--timeout` may be necessary to get the best results.

 ### Disabling the time formatting
-If displaying lengths in seconds instead of hh:mm:ss is required use '-p' or '--plain'.
+If displaying lengths in seconds instead of hh:mm:ss is required use `-p` or `--plain`.
 This may be easier to process or is useful if items other than tracks are to be balanced.

 ### Comma separated values output
-If output as comma separated values is required use '-c' or '--csv'.
+If output as comma separated values is required use `-c` or `--csv`.
 This is useful when output is to be processed by another application.
 The first column represents the type and is either the word "Side" or "Track".
 The second column is the total length of the side or the length of the track.
 The third column is